bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 Cunningham (2020) argues that the nature of this expansion allows us to use it as a natural experiment to estimate the effect of prison expansion on incarceration.
-He uses the synthetic control method to predict counterfactuals as in Abadie et al. (2010) by using a set of covariates and multiple control states to build a predictive model that minimizes root mean square error.
-His preliminar results indicates that an increase in state prison capacity caused an increase in black male incarceration.
+He uses the synthetic control method to predict counterfactuals as in Abadie et al. (2010) by searching for the set of weights that generate the best fitting convex combination of the control units, being the best the one that minimizes root mean square error in the pre-treatment period.

+His preliminar results indicate that an increase in state prison capacity caused an increase in black male incarceration.
+We used a set of alternative methods to estimate the causal effect.

 Method
 ------

-In this project, we will be estimating the causal effect by using a standard Diff-in-Diff method, and comparing its results with the simple difference in outcomes predicted by MENTION THE PREDICTIVE MODELS.
+In this project, we used a standard Diff-in-Diff model, and compared its results with the simple difference in outcomes predicted by MENTION THE PREDICTIVE MODELS.

 Our dataset is consisted of state level anual observations of the following variables: number of black male prisoners (bmprison), alcohol